gulopine/steel/docs/byte/structures.rst

     (640, 480)

-So far, it's pretty obvious how you'd work with a structure, and it hasn't done anything for which you'd need a framework like Biwako.
+So far, it's pretty obvious how you'd work with a structure, and it hasn't done anything for which you'd need a framework like Steel.
 Things get much more interesting when we add a third way to supply data to a structure.

 Reading a file
 --------------

-Biwako's strength is its ability to parse this data straight from a file or another file-like object.
+Steel's strength is its ability to parse this data straight from a file or another file-like object.
 By passing in an object with a `read()` method, the structure has enough information to retrieve the necessary informtion, decode it into native Python values and set those values to the corresponding attributes.